MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-search-results-look-great.md

  **The Refinement Web Part**

 The Refinement Web Part filters search results into categories called refiners.
 The refiners help users drill into the search results to find what they're looking for.
-[About configuring the Refinement Web Part](https://support.office.com/article/7cef67e8-b992-4659-b21a-ba534eea102e).
+[Learn more](about-configuring-the-refinement-web-part.md).

  **The Content Search Web Part**

 When visitors browse to a page that contains a Content Search Web Part, the Web Part automatically issues a query.
 The search results are displayed within the Web Part.
-[Configure a Content Search Web Part in SharePoint](https://support.office.com/article/0dc16de1-dbe4-462b-babb-bf8338c36c9a).
+[Learn more](the-content-search-web-part.md).

  **Use result types and display types to change how search results look**